Thanasornsawan/RobotFramework-Practice/README.md

 - ex06 dupplicate attribute on parent tags, use keyword 'and'
 - assignment practice input, click element in dropdown, select checkbox, click button

+#### eBay
+> Focus on testing real web application with "Page Object Model" pattern from Resources folder <br/>
+> The idea of `POM` is to seperate common functions following pages or navigation to use with many places.<br/>
+> The commonFunctionality.robot is common functions that can use for all test suites like open and close browser.

 #### DemoQA
+> Focus on practice all Elements, Forms, Alert, Frame & Windows, Widgets, Interactions, Book Store Application
 - broke.robot is focus on veiry image valid/invalid and link valid/invalid

 ### API automation